shandeepc/Identity-Details-Tweaks/README.md

 ### Supported Browsers: - Any Chromium or Firefox browser (Internet Explorer not supported)
 ### Primary function: - This plugin can be used to tweak Identity Details Page - Access, Accounts & Passwords

+## Features
+1. Disable the **Details Action Button** - Clicking this shows the whole account schema to the users, This shows way too much details about the account and sometimes also exposes sensitive information.
+2. Disable the **Entitlement Details Dialog Box** - Clicking this shows the whole entitlement schema to the user and also members of the entitlement.
+3. Hide Applications in Access, Accounts and Passwords page - Hide applications that are not meant to be seen by end users. (e.g) HRMS application or Logical Applications

 ## Installation
 * Simply drag and drop the plugin to install it